-Rob Nelson created BLC when he pitched for the Portland Mavericks back in 1979.
-To celebrate the company’s 40th anniversary season, the company tasked Amanda MacFarlane with drawing up the first-ever female softball player to be featured on the reinvented ‘Outta Here Original’ flavored chewing gum’s new pouch.
+Pitcher Rob Nelson created the first batch of shredded bubble gum while coming out of the Portland Mavericks bullpen back in 1979.
+To celebrate the company’s 40th anniversary season, the company tasked Amanda MacFarlane, a freelance character designer, with drawing up the first-ever female softball player to be featured on the reinvented ‘Outta Here Original’ flavored chewing gum’s new pouch.

-Big League Chew has made softball a huge priority in promoting their brand.
+Ford Gum & Machine Co., which purchased the rights to Big League Chew in 2010, has made softball a huge priority in promoting their brand.
 The company partnered with National Pro Fastpitch (NPF) for the start of the league’s 2019 season to help Big League Chew promote the game’s professional ranks and a sport that’s largely been forgotten in the national spotlight.

 The next time you walk past a busy concession stand at your local park, take a peek behind the counter at what kind of Big League Chew they have in stock.
-Chances are high that you’re going to see a variety of bubble gum flavors and choices — for both the boys AND the girls ? just like it should be.
+Chances are high that you’re going to see a variety of bubble gum flavors made in the USA, like sour apple, cotton candy, watermelon or blue raspberry, and different pouch choices ? for both the boys AND the girls ? just like it should be.

 This post was originally published on March 12, 2019.